 Friend: Okay.
 I want to sell, so why don’t you tell me if someone shows interest.

-Broker: Er..Sir, real estate is getting to become a tough market, you know…and interest rates are this high…very difficult to sell nowadays, but I’ll try my best.
+Broker: [Complete change of tone] Er..Sir, real estate is getting to become a tough market, you know…and interest rates are this high…very difficult to sell nowadays, but I’ll try my best.

 My friend is like, what the F?
 Tones change in a sentence.
 Unitech’s gone through this once – I remember their foray into Bangalore in 1995 types and their exit after the subsequent bust.
 They’ll have learnt, but the question is: will they still remember?